mohibullahkamal/myProject/README.md

 ###### Click images above to view respective projects
 ---
-*`Full Disclosure: I follow the Awesome Udemy course by Colt Steele (The Web Developer Bootcamp).
+*`Note: I follow the Awesome Udemy course by Colt Steele (The Web Developer Bootcamp).
 He is a great teacher and I learned a lot from his course.`*